 4) Common Troubleshooting (Computer)

-Component Not Installed Error Repeatedly: Check if the browser/component versions match (especially after macOS updates).
+Keeps prompting component not installed: Check if the browser/component versions match (especially after macOS updates).

 If your goal is “online verification for banks/apps,” you will likely encounter NFC mode.